SillyFreak/typst-alexandria/src/lib.typ

 /// ```typ
 /// #citegroup[@a @b]
 /// ```
-/// Only citations, references and space may appear in the body.
-Whitespace is ignored, and the rest
+/// Only citations, references and spaces may appear in the body.
+Whitespace is ignored, and the
-/// is treated as a group of citations to collapse.
+/// rest is treated as a group of citations to collapse.
 It is an error to have non-alexandria
 /// references, or references from different bibliographies, in the same citation group.
 ///
 /// -> content